gI0baI/fast-flags/README.md

 # Fast Flags

 May this list serve as an in-depth explanation to different Flags you may have heard of but not familiar with its functionality.
-You may fork and send a pull request if you have any corrections / suggestions that deserves to be in this list.
+You may fork and send a pull request if you have any corrections / suggestions that deserve to be in this list.

 - [Graphics](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#graphics)
 - [Physics](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#physics)